Cookies on ons.gov.uk

 Articles should:

-• not provide complex or detailed explanation of a method, data source, process or concept (we have separate methodology articles for this)
+- not provide complex or detailed explanation of a method, data source, process or concept (we have separate methodology article pages for this)

 Articles are not methodology

-Articles can be used to give an explanation of any recent or planned methodology changes and how these may affect the data.
+Articles can be used to give an explanation of any recent or planned changes to your methods, and how these may affect the data.
 They should not be used to give detailed information about a method, process, data source or concept.
-Instead, use a methodology article (a separate content type) and link to it from your article.
+Instead, use a methodology article page (a separate content type) and link to it from your article.

-If you need help deciding if your content is an article, a bulletin or a methodology article, email content.design@ons.gov.uk (opens in a new tab)
+If you need help deciding if your content is an article, a bulletin or a methodology article page, email content.design@ons.gov.uk (opens in a new tab)

 Keep articles focused